Dino Battaglia: Biography

 In 1967 the magazine Sgt.
 Kirk published an adaptation of Moby Dick, a work that marked Battaglia's artistic maturity: his drawings achieved the unique, distinctive style that characterised all his later productions.
-From then on, Battaglia focused on adaptations rather than on original series: he was particularly interested in classic novelists like Poe, H. P. Lovecraft, Stevenson, Maupassant and Hoffmann.
+From then on, Battaglia focused on adaptations rather than on original series: he was particularly interested in classic novelists such as Poe, H. P. Lovecraft, Stevenson, Maupassant and E. T. A. Hoffmann.
 He illustrated several of these writers' gothic short stories for Linus magazine, earning the title of Master of Darkness.